-9. Capital gains discount - Taxable Australian property Capital gains discount - Non-taxable Australian property
+1. Capital gains discount - Taxable Australian property and Capital gains discount - Non-taxable Australian property

-If the trust's capital gain has been reduced by the 50% discount, show the part of the discount capital gain (for example, after applying the CGT discount) that is included in the investor's share of net income (or, for an AMIT, their member components of those characters).
+If the trust's capital gain has been reduced by the 50% discount, show the part of the discount capital gain (for example, after applying the CGT discount) that is included in the investor's share of net income (or, for an AMIT or attribution CCIV sub-fund trust, their member components of those characters).

-10. Capital gains other - Taxable Australian property Capital gains other - Non-taxable Australian property
+1. Capital gains other - Taxable Australian property Capital gains other - Non-taxable Australian property

-These items show the part of the capital gain included in the investor's share of net income (or, for an AMIT, their member components of those characters) where the trustee has not applied the discount method.
+These items show the part of the capital gain included in the investor's share of net income (or, for an AMIT or attribution CCIV sub-fund trust, their member components of those characters) where the trustee has not applied the discount method.